• Cayo Romano

 This is one of the most unique and diverse fisheries we’ve ever experienced and there are three principal areas that can be fished: the flats, the river and the Bocas.

-The river is a superior juvenile tarpon fishery with the average tarpon weighing between 5-25 pounds.
+The river is about an hour drive from the hotel but still located inside the National Park.
+The river is an excellent juvenile tarpon fishery, with the average tarpon weighing between 5-25 pounds.
 Sixty to 80 pound tarpon are not uncommon and there is a healthy snook population living in the river as well.
 Guests will fish the mangroves as well as the wider bays and tributaries for rolling fish.

 The Bocas are the outer islands and channels that protect the inner flats of Salinas.
-The Bocas are approximately a 75 minute boat ride from where the bonefish skiffs are launched each morning, but well worth the trip.
+The Bocas are approximately a 45 minute boat ride from where the bonefish skiffs are launched each morning, but well worth the trip.
 These pristine outer islands hold excellent numbers of tarpon, cubera snapper and snook.
 The water is 4 to 10 feet deep and crystal clear.
 Time after time our guests marvel at how visually stunning the Bocas are and they almost always come back with stories of epic battles with tarpon and snook.
+Each guest has his or her own guide for the duration of the week in each of the three fishing areas.

 BOATS AND EQUIPMENT